-- The electronic version of all academic papers have to be submitted via email until 12:00 (noon) at the final submission date. - The printed version/s of the academic paper has/have to be submitted in person at the Chair or via post no later than one week after the final submission deadline.
+- The electronic version of all academic papers have to be submitted via email until 12:00 (noon) at the final submission date. - The printed version/s of the academic paper has/have to be submitted in person at the Chair or via post until 12:00 (noon) at the final submission date.